 Now at this point, one has a few options.
 You can replace your windows and doors, replace your siding, and add insulation.
 Or you can deal with it and turn up the heat.
 But all of these are costly options, and not altogether foolproof.
 But you do have other options that are much more affordable and easier to implement.
 Keep reading to learn more about how to keep drafts out of your home this winter.

 HOW TO KEEP DRAFTS OUT OF YOUR HOME THIS WINTER

 LET THE SUN SHINE IN

 On those rare winter days when the sun is shining, throw open those curtains and let it help warm your home naturally.
 You won’t notice drafts as much when there is warm sunlight streaming into the room.
 Make sure you close the curtains as the sun begins to set to help keep the heat in for as long as possible.

-While the sun is shining, pull up a chair and enjoy a good book.
+While the sun is shining, pull up a chair, and enjoy a good book.
 That vitamin D is good for you!

 CLOSE AND SEAL BASEMENTS AND ATTICS

-Basements and attics are always cooler than your main floors, causing them to draft cool air into your living spaces.
+Basements and attics are always cooler than your main floors, causing them to draft cold air into your living spaces.
 Keep basement doors closed, and add weather stripping and door sweeps as needed.
 Add batt insulation to an attic “hatch” in the ceiling, along with weatherstripping along the edges.

 CHECK YOUR OUTLETS

 Electrical outlets and switches on exterior walls aren’t an obvious cause of drafts, but they can often be very drafty.
 It doesn’t sound like an easy fix, but it can be with something called socket sealers.
 They are easy to install and can make a huge difference.